nemanja97/weather-notify/README.md

 <h1 align="center">weather-notify</h1>

 <p>An SMS / email notifier sending information about changing weather patterns.
-Integrates with OpenWeatherMap and Twilio API and requires their keys for proper use.</p>
+Integrates with OpenWeatherMap and Twilio API and requires their keys for proper use.
+Runs every hour.</p>

 <h3> Requirements </h3>